 An undergraduate experience

-We run seminars delivered by academics in subjects they may have studied in order to highlight what the discipline may entail at university-level.
-In addition, participants will experience subjects they may never have done before, such as Philosophy, Medicine and Economics.
+We run seminars delivered by academics in a range of subjects, including some that participants will have studied before in order to highlight what the discipline may entail at university-level.
+In addition, participants experience subjects they may never have encountered before, such as Philosophy, Medicine and Economics.

 Achieving academic goals through ongoing coaching